Candace Cameron Bure Reveals How She Got Her Favorite ’80s Teen Idol To Appear On The ‘Fuller House’ Finale

 Candace Cameron Bure says she had a hand in getting former teen idol Joey McIntyre to appear on the Fuller House finale.

-The final episode of the Netflix hit featured several familiar guest stars from the original Full House series, but landing New Kids on the Block singer McIntyre as the officiant for her character D.J.
+The final episode of the Netflix hit featured several familiar guest stars from the original Full House series, but landing New Kids on the Block singer Joey as the officiant for her character D.J.
 Tanner’s wedding was a labor of love for the sitcom veteran.

 “I had a little hand in getting Joey McIntyre,” Candace told Insider.
 “I sat with our showrunners and we talked about who we wanted to officiate the wedding and we wanted a fun surprise guest.
 I said, ‘Well if you’re going to ask me or Andrea [Barber], I know hands down we’d love it to be Joey McIntyre.’
 So they said, ‘Oh, we think that’d be hysterical.’
 So I said, ‘Let me call him.’
 And I called Joey.”